A City Under Siege

 A City Under Siege: Tales of the Iran–Iraq War (2000) (ISBN 978-1568592558) is a collection of nine stories from the Iran–Iraq War by Habib Ahmadzadeh, an Iranian author.
 The book won awards in Iran and was called one of the top twenty books about the Iran–Iraq War.
 The book was originally published in 2000 by Sureye Mehr Publication in Persian.
 Paul Sprachman, professor of Rutgers University translated the book from Persian into English and Mazda Publishers published it in 2010.

-Author

-Ahmadzadeh was born in Abadan in 1964.
-He received his MA of Dramatic Literature from Tehran University of Art.
-Ahmadzadeh contributed to writing scripts including The Glass Agency, An Umbrella for the Director, and The Rig, among others.
-His first work was Chess with the Doomsday Machine.